 The action is fast and fun, and it’s particularly relaxing to see Randolph Scott solve most problems with his good manners and fast wit.
-J. Carrol Naish is a good fuzzy-faced sidekick, too, despite one scene in perfectly rotten taste: captured by the ‘childish savages,’ Dynamite Dawson gives them all cigars to smoke … but they’re lit sticks of dynamite.
+J. Carrol Naish is a good fuzzy-faced sidekick too, despite one scene in perfectly rotten taste: captured by the ‘childish savages,’ Dynamite Dawson gives them all cigars to smoke … but they’re lit sticks of dynamite.
 Boom!
 No kidding, big yocks there.
-The railroad workers are just as childishly manipulated — not long after shooting several troublemakers (actually Rourke’s agents), all Tom need do is cajole the work crews into becoming a fighting team again, is to say a few words about team spirit and a ‘job well done.’
+The railroad workers are just as childishly manipulated — not long after shooting several troublemakers (actually Rourke’s agents), Tom cajoles the work crews into becoming a fighting team again Just by saying a few words about team spirit and a ‘job well done.’

 More interesting than the dynamite is newcomer Nancy Olson, who makes a much different impression here than with her celebrated roles as practical, reserved good young women in films like Sunset Blvd. and Union Station.
-We’re used to seeing Ms. Olson standing with impeccable posture, as if she just earned a graduate degree in perfect female deportment.
-In Canadian Pacific director Marin introduces her with a nicely timed romantic reunion as she bounces across a meadow, her long hair flying.
-She throws herself into Scott’s arms and rains kisses on him, and every encounter thereafter is a big huggy-feely-kissy bout of physical affection.
+We’re accustomed to seeing Ms. Olson standing with impeccable posture, as if she just earned a graduate degree in feminine deportment.
+In Canadian Pacific director Marin introduces her with a nicely timed romantic reunion.
+She bounces across a meadow, her long hair flying.
+She throws herself into Scott’s arms and rains kisses on him Every encounter thereafter is a big huggy-feely-kissy bout of physical affection.
 She’s gorgeous, virtuous and vital, and a good contrast with Jane Wyatt’s doctor, the one that crowds Scott’s natural violent charm.
-We love Jane Wyatt, but this doctor is not a good role for her — she’s the uptight lecturer, even if her happiness with Tom inspires her to choose a more ‘feminine’ makeover.
+We love Jane Wyatt but this doctor is not a good role for her — she’s the uptight lecturer, even if her happiness with Tom inspires her to choose a more attractive makeover.

 Nancy Olson seemed later to be shoehorned into Disney-type bland roles, at least in the pictures I’ve seen.
 Her performance here looks as if it were calculated to outpace Colleen Gray’s sensual, dreamy pioneer gal seen at the beginning of the previous year’s Red River, the woman who tried to convince John Wayne that she’d be mighty handy on those long, lonely nights.
 The effect is the same: to hell with the railroad, as Cecille has everything any guy with a pulse could want.

-The KL Studio Classics Blu-ray of Canadian Pacific is a good encoding of a show filmed with a truly odd color process.
+The KL Studio Classics Blu-ray of Canadian Pacific is a good encoding of a show filmed in a truly odd color process.
 It’s been restored and preserved for film and video, but they couldn’t bring it all back to original specifications.
 In fact, it would take a lab expert to judge what’s been done to the movie.
-A text preamble to the film states that original Cinecolor is indeed a two-color camera process with two emulsions on either side of the film base: orange-red and cyan-blue.
+A text preamble states that original Cinecolor is indeed a two-color camera process with two emulsions on either side of the film base: orange-red and cyan-blue.
 The Original Camera Negatives for this show were destroyed and the copy elements recovered were in poor shape, with shrunken footage and missing frames.
 The optical sound negative that was retained was in very fragile condition.
-The ending has one shot that only exists in B&W – the color version was tossed out when a distributor cut off the end of the film (to insert a new ‘the end’ card?).
+The ending has one shot that only exists in B&W – the color version was tossed out when a distributor cut off the end of the film, to insert a new ‘the end’ card.

 The bottom line is that this unusual Cinecolor show is more than acceptable all the way through.
-Just as with the weird color range in the Cinecolor movie Flat Top, just seeing what the odd hues look like, is interesting… some scenes look like old magazine illustrations, where one of the inks has faded.
-Previous color versions looked miserable, so this disc will be a pleasant surprise for Scott fans.
-I suppose that, if Canadian Pacific had been produced by a major studio, they might have protected it early on with whatever archiving dupes were available, once Eastmancolor came in.
+Just as with the weird color range in the Cinecolor movie Flat Top, just seeing what the odd hues look like is interesting… some scenes look like old magazine illustrations, where one of the inks has faded.
+Previous color versions were miserable, so this disc will be a pleasant surprise for Scott fans.
+If Canadian Pacific had been produced by a major studio, they might have protected it early on with whatever archiving dupes were available once Eastmancolor came in.